by Richard A. Posner

 Second, as Casey Mulligan (an economist at the University of Chicago) has pointed out, a positive inflation rate will not only prevent deflation, but by lightening the debt load will increase the real income, and hence spending, of persons with debt.
 Specifically, as he points out, inflation will increase the price of houses but not the size of mortgages, so it will reduce the number of abandonments and foreclosures.
 The point is not limited to mortgage debt.
 A feeling of overindebtedness due to a decline in the market value of one's savings increases the propensity to save rather than to spend, and inflation reduces the amount of debt in real terms.
 When Roosevelt took the United States off the gold standard, shortly after his inauguration, deflation gave way to inflation (the gold standard ties a nation's money supply to the amount of its gold reserves, and though U.S. gold reserves had been growing, the Federal Reserve had "sterilized" gold imports--that is, had refused to allow them to increase the money supply).
 That inflation is believed to have contributed to the rapid economic recovery that began then.

 But it may not be easy to create just the right amount of inflation and at the right time.
 For remember that the ratio of money to goods depends on the amount of money in circulation, and if people are afraid to spend, just pumping money into the economy may merely increase the amount of money that is hoarded.
-And the more that is hoarded--that piles up waiting to be spent--the greater the risk of serious inflation when confidence returns and the hoarded cash begins to be spent and the economy reaches its maximum output with the result that the inflation merely causes prices to rise.
+And the more that is hoarded--that piles up waiting to be spent--the greater the risk of serious inflation when confidence returns and the hoarded cash begins to be spent.
 This danger makes inflation a very tricky, though conceivably an indispensable, weapon of public policy in a depression.